Hiccup246/Thunderbots-AVC2016/README.md

 * are %100 confident that it will make it through quadant 1.
 Overall a very productive week.
 * i will mention that because only two weeks remain the presure is on.

+## Friday Night Goals
+* Make code to navigate intersections
+* Make code to navigate 90 degree turns
+* Make code so that it turns 180 degrees at a dead end
+* Make sure it can semi reliably navigate the Quadrants 1,2 and 3.

 ## Week 4 goals:
 * Complete quadrants 2 and 3
 * If time permits attemp quadrant 4
-* Test all code and make sure it is presentable in week 5
 * Write code to navigate junctions
 * Write code to make 90degree turns and navigate dead ends
+* Test all code and make sure it is presentable in week 5